top of page

 • Instagram

-At Suzie Sews Sunshine, every apron is handmade with care to bring beauty, comfort, and purpose into your kitchen.
-We create unique aprons for adults and children, including mommy and me matching aprons and daddy and me matching aprons, so families can share the joy of cooking, crafting, and creating together.
-Each handmade apron is thoughtfully designed for fit and function, making it a perfect handmade gift for birthdays, holidays, or any occasion.
-Whether you’re looking for a durable apron for everyday use, a keepsake to treasure, or a matching set that spreads smiles, our handmade aprons are stitched with sunshine and love.
+At Suzie Sews Sunshine, love is stitched into everything we create.
+Our handmade aprons, baby and children’s clothing are designed to bring beauty, comfort, and purpose into everyday life.
+We offer unique aprons for adults and children, including mommy and me and daddy and me matching sets, so families can share the joy of cooking, crafting, and creating together.

 Stay Connected with Us